origadmin/toolkits/contrib/dbo/README.md

-# Dorm package
+# Dbo package

 ## Introduction

-Dorm is duplicate of the [dorm](https://github.com/dorm/dorm) package.
+Dbo is a database client wrapper for popular orm frameworks.